 If you failed a field sobriety test in New Jersey, reach out to the Monmouth County DUI defense lawyers at Rudnick, Addonizio, Pappa & Casazza PC today.
 We have defended clients against DUI charges for more than 40 years.
 Our lawyers understand how to evaluate a field sobriety test and challenge the results.
 We offer free initial consultations and charge reasonable fees for our services.

-Can You Refuse A Field Sobriety Test?
+Can You Refuse a Field Sobriety Test in Long Branch, NJ?

 While there are specific laws that require drivers to submit to a breath test, there is no statute on the books that says you can be forced to perform field sobriety tests.
 However, courts have agreed that officers do have the right to require these tests.
 If you refuse, the prosecution can present evidence of your refusal.
 Judges will then usually take that evidence to mean that by refusing you admitted to being intoxicated.
 There are exceptions to this for disabled drivers.